libremfg/rhize-docs/content/how-to/bpmn/tune-performance.md

 width="70%"
 caption="<em><small>The material lot object is dominating the size of this JSON payload.
 This a good place to start looking for optimizations.</small></em>"
 >}}

+## Look for inefficient execution logic

+When you first write a workflow, you may use some logical flows slow down execution time.
+If a process seems slow, look for these places to refactor performance.

+### Avoid parallel joins

+Running processes in [parallel]({{< relref "/how-to/bpmn/bpmn-elements#parallel-gateway" >}}) can increase the workflow's complexity.
+Parallel joins in particular can also increase memory usage of the NATS service.

+Where possible, prefer exclusive branching and sequential execution.
+When a task requires concurrency, keep the amount of data processed and the complexity of the tasks to the minimum necessary.

+### Avoid loops

+A BPMN process can loop back to a previous task node to repeat execution.
+This process can also increase execution time.
+If a process with a loop is taking too long to execute, consider refactoring the loop to process the variables as a batch in JSONata tasks.

 ## Use the JSONata book extension